orrstudio/AdhanKivy/README.md

 ## Applications and Capabilities

-OrrClock is not just a clock, it's a multifunctional time display application that can be used in various scenarios:
+AdhanKivy is not just a clock, it's a multifunctional time display application that can be used in various scenarios:

 ### Home Use
 - As a desktop clock on your computer or laptop